kiboschool/programming1-week-5-exercises/README.md

 ## Required Exercises

-There are three exercises to complete:
+There are four exercises to complete:

 1. **add-list-numbers**: Write a function called that calculates the sum of all numbers in a list.

-3. **double-list-elements**: Write a function that doubles all the elements in a list.
+2. **double-list-elements**: Write a function that doubles all the elements in a list.

 3. **smallest-item-in-a-list**: Write a function that returns the smallest item in a list of numbers.